nvlznn/Habit-Tracker/README.md

      HashSet — and is the fastest per op at every scale beyond JIT warmup.

-   Conclusion for habibi's actual data scale (≤ a few hundred check-ins per habit): all three are fast enough, but the comparison shows *why* the choice would matter at scale, and the bitmap would be the right pick if a habit ever held tens of thousands of records.
+   Conclusion for Habibi's actual data scale (≤ a few hundred check-ins per habit): all three are fast enough, but the comparison shows *why* the choice would matter at scale, and the bitmap would be the right pick if a habit ever held tens of thousands of records.

-4. All three implementations pass a shared correctness test (`test/algorithms_test.dart`) — given the same sequence of `add` / `remove` / `contains` operations against a seeded RNG, they return identical `contains` results at every step.
+5. All three implementations pass a shared correctness test (`test/algorithms_test.dart`) — given the same sequence of `add` / `remove` / `contains` operations against a seeded RNG, they return identical `contains` results at every step.